astropy/astropy-APEs/APE21.rst

 --------------

-This APE proposes to continue supporting the v5.0.x LTS series but to not designate v6.0 as LTS.
+This APE proposes to continue supporting the v5.0.x LTS series but to not designate v6.0.0 as LTS.

+Changes to APE 2 can be reviewed in https://github.com/astropy/astropy-APEs/pull/84

-After acceptance of this APE, the documentation for the core package should be updated appropriately as described in `Communication with users`_, and `APE 2:
+After acceptance of this APE, the documentation for the core package should be updated appropriately.
-Astropy Release Cycle and Version Numbering
-<https://doi.org/10.5281/zenodo.1043887>`_ should be updated to point to this
-APE as superseding it in terms of LTS releases.

 Backward compatibility
 ----------------------